Geo-Social Group Queries with Minimum Acquaintance Constraint: GSGQ Processing

 For a $GSGQ_{kNN}$ $Q_{gs}=(v, kNN, c)$, we adopt the same processing framework as in Algorithm~\ref{alg:pqknn}.
 However, when a valid $W'$ is found for $GSGQ_{rkNN}$ at Line 16, more steps will be needed to obtain the result of $GSGQ_{kNN}$.
 Let $W'$ be the maximum $c$-core formed by the set of currently visited users $\widetilde{W}$.
 Only if $|W'|\geq k+1$ and $v\in W'$, it is possible to find a $c$-core of size $k + 1$ in $\widetilde{W}$ that contains $v$.
 Moreover, such a $c$-core must be a subset of $W'$.
 Thus, we invoke a function \emph{FindExactkNN} to check all user sets of size $k+1$ that contain $v$ in $W'$.
 If such a user set $W''$ is found, $W'' - \{v\}$ is the result of $Q_{gs}$; otherwise, the above procedure is repeated when Algorithm~\ref{alg:pqknn} continues to find the next candidate $W'$.

-\textbf{In-Memory Optimizations.} The above processing framework provides optimized node access on SaR-trees for $GSGQ_{kNN}$.
+\textbf{In-Memory Optimizations.} The above processing framework provides optimized node access on SaR-trees for $GSGQ$ $_{kNN}$.
 However, due to the NP-hardness of $GSGQ_{kNN}$, the in-memory processing function \emph{FindExactkNN} also has a great impact on the performance of the algorithm.
-A naive idea of checking all possible combinations of the user sets is obviously inefficient.
+A naive idea of checking all possible combinations of the user sets costs up to exponential time complexity of $k$.
 In this subsection, we single out this problem to optimize the \emph{FindExactkNN} function by designing two pruning strategies.

 Algorithm~\ref{alg:findexactknn} details the optimized \emph{FindExactkNN}, which employs a \emph{branch-and-bound} method and expands the source user set $S$ from the candidate user set $U$.
 At the beginning, $S$ and $U$ are initialized as $\{v, u\}$ and $W' -\{v, u\}$ ($u$ denotes the newly accessed user in Algorithm~\ref{alg:pqknn}), respectively.
 Note that if a result $W''$ exists in $W'$, $W''$ must contain $u$, because it has been proved that $W'-\{u\}$ does not contain a result.
 During the processing, two major pruning strategies, namely, \emph{core-decomposition based pruning} (Lines 6-11, 16-20) and \emph{$k$-plex based pruning} (Lines 5, 12), are applied.